LLNL/blt/docs/api/target.rst

 are using C++ templates that require the library's user to instantiate them.
 These libraries have headers but no sources.
 To create a header-only library (CMake calls them INTERFACE libraries), simply list all headers under the HEADERS argument and do not specify SOURCES (because there aren't any).
+Header-only libraries can have dependencies like compiled libraries - these will be propagated to targets that depend on the header-only library.

 Object libraries are basically a collection of compiled source files that are not archived or linked.
 They are sometimes useful when you want to solve compilicated linking